mouad-eh/mouad-eh.github.io/src/content/blog/astro-lane-v1.md

 ## Demo

-Check out the [Astro Lane](https://www.astro-lane.avenuelabs.co/) demo site hosted on Vercel and see for yourself how the theme looks and performs.
+Check out the [Astro Lane](https://astro-lane.chrstnl.com/) demo site hosted on Vercel and see for yourself how the theme looks and performs.

-## License

-Astro Lane is licensed under the MIT License and was created by Christian Luntok from Avenue Labs.
-If you have any questions or suggestions about Astro Lane, you can contact the creator via [hey@avenuelabs.co](mailto:hey@avenulabs.co).

 So what are you waiting for?
-Give your blog a new look and feel with Astro Lane, the new AstroJS theme from Avenue Labs!
+Give your blog a new look and feel with Astro Lane, this new AstroJS theme!